knm100/Qt-GUI-Style-Recoder/README.md

 # Recoder
 Simple bash script to make recording screen by shortcuts easily.
 Only work on wlroots based wayland compositors ,uses wf-recorder as backend default.
+Inspired by https://github.com/Vescrity/wfrc.

 default language is chinese, fallback language is english

+default storage directory is ~/.

 Features:
  Area selection or full screen,